jitsi-contrib/jitas/README.md

 ##### 2.2 Distribution

-`Jitas` currently supports only `Debian 10 Buster`.
+`Jitas` officially supports `Debian 10 Buster`.
 Please create or install a `Debian 10 Buster` server and don't install a desktop environment, only the standard packages...